Wichita mayor considers ordinance to address COVID-19 concerns at bars, nightclubs

-This comes after the Sedgwick County Health Officer Dr. Garold Minns signed an emergency health order and it was amended by county commissioners.
-The order closes nightclubs and bars for four weeks, raises the age for the mask ordinance to eleven years old.
+This comes after the Sedgwick County Health Officer Dr. Garold Minns signed an emergency health order, and it was amended by county commissioners.
+The order closes nightclubs and bars for four weeks, raises the age for the mask ordinance to 11 years old.
 Commissioners also exempted pools from the order.

 Whipple said changes are needed to protect the people of Wichita.